 Waratah Strata Management actively monitors unpaid levies every month and commences appropriate action to recover these monies.
 Usually a friendly reminder is all that is necessary, but in a few instances, debt recovery action has to be instigated.
 We have a pre-determined process for escalating action based on the dollar amount outstanding and the period the levy is overdue.
 The cost of this action is borne by the defaulting owner.

 The Strata Act also permits owners to be charged 10% interest for any levies not paid within 30 days of the due date.
 Our accounting system automatically charges this interest when applicable.

 Owners Corporations can also elect to provide a 10% discount to owners who pay their levies before the due date to provide further incentive to owners to pay on time.

 Apart from the day to day contact involved in managing your property, probably the most vital aspect of communication between a managing agent and a strata or community scheme is financial reporting.
 Accurate and timely reports have always been vital in running a business and it’s no different for a strata scheme.

 Waratah Strata Management provide an Owners Portal which allows all owners to access up to date financial information whenever they want.
 Every year a full Balance Sheet and Income & Expenditure Statement is sent to all owners with the Annual General Meeting Agenda.
-Financial reports are also available on request, such as prior to Executive Committee meetings.
+Financial reports are also available on request, such as prior to Strata Committee meetings.